Tubi: Programming

 Since its acquisition by Fox Corporation, Tubi also carries programming from Fox Entertainment, Fox Soul, local news from stations owned by Fox as well as affiliates of other major networks, and Fox Weather.
 The service began producing its own original content in 2021, including television films and series.
-Prior to the Fox acquisition, and still to this day, through the Español and Tubi Kids hubs respectively, the service also inherited former MundoFox game show Minuto para Ganar as well as a few shows that previously aired on Fox's former 4Kids TV block (such as Chaotic (only available in the Spanish-language section), Dinosaur King, G.I.
-Joe: Sigma 6, and several entries in the Yu-Gi-Oh! franchise).
+Prior to the Fox acquisition, and still to this day, through the Español and Tubi Kids hubs respectively, the service also inherited former MundoFox game show Minuto para Ganar as well as several titles previously broadcast on Fox's former 4Kids TV block (such as Chaotic (only available in the Spanish-language section), Dinosaur King, G.I.
+Joe: Sigma 6, Sonic X, and several entries in the Yu-Gi-Oh! franchise).

 Tubi uses a real-time bidding platform for advertisers that deliver video ads across various platforms.

 The service has launched a number of special features for users based on their interests and viewing preferences: "Tubi Roulette" offers a random film to watch, while "Tubi Scenes" presents curated clips, helping users decide whether to continue watching the entire movie.

+Beginning March 1, 2026, Tubi started adding content from Cartoon Network and Warner Bros. libraries.